cp3402-students/project-team08/deployment.md

 ## Development Process
 1. **Local Development Workflow:**
    - We would test changes to the theme locally through our local theme environment which we hosted using XAMPP.
-Before making these changes to the live site code we confirmed the changes with your group.
+Before making these changes to the live site code we confirmed the changes with our group.

 ## Deployment Process